LibertyDSNP/contracts/README.md

 - `npm run test` - runs mocha tests
 - `npm run lint` - to run the linter
 - `npm run format` - to trigger formatting
+- `npm run deploy:testnet` - deploys our `deploy.ts` script to our POA testnet defined in the `hardhat.config.ts`

 Environment Variables
 1. create a `.env` file -